 16. Jersey Devil

-New Jersey's most famous urban legend, even our state's NHL team is named after the mysterious creature.
+It's New Jersey's most famous urban legend!
+Even our state's NHL team is named after the mysterious creature.
 Our very own "Bigfoot," the animal is said to have the head of a goat, bat-like wings, horns, small arms, clawed hands, cloven hooves and a forked tail.
-It resides in the Pine Barrens and emits a blood-curling scream.
+It resides in the Pine Barrens region and emits a blood-curling scream.
 The legend begins all the way back with the Lenape tribe, who believed a local woman birthed the strange entity in 1735.
 It was her 13th child.
+As she agonized in labor with the baby, she decried its very existence, asking "the devil take the thirteenth" one.

 After birth, the demon fled, not to be seen again for 5 years, when it was supposedly exorcised by a priest.
 It was thought to be gone, but was spotted again some time later.
 In 1909, sightings were so common that the creature got media coverage, and an artist's rendering (seen above) was published in a Philadelphia newspaper.
 There have been many stories of sightings throughout the years, including one by Joseph Bonaparte, Napoleon's eldest brother.